simmel-project/nus-link/README.md

-We take advantage of these three features (I2S, PWM, FP/DSP instructions) to create a near-ultrasound (NUS) link using a [Murata PKMCS0909E4000-R1](https://www.murata.com/en-us/api/pdfdownloadapi?cate=&partno=PKMCS0909E4000-R1) iezo buzzer and a [TDK Invensense ICS-43434](https://invensense.tdk.com/products/ics-43434/) direct-to-digital microphone.
+We take advantage of these three features (I2S, PWM, FP/DSP instructions) to create a near-ultrasound (NUS) link using a [Murata PKMCS0909E4000-R1](https://www.murata.com/en-us/api/pdfdownloadapi?cate=&partno=PKMCS0909E4000-R1) piezo buzzer and a [TDK Invensense ICS-43434](https://invensense.tdk.com/products/ics-43434/) direct-to-digital microphone.

 The carrier frequency is 20.8333 kHz; this is above the threshold of